sodadata/docs/soda-agent/deploy-azure.md

   --subnet-name SodaAgentSubnet \
   --subnet-prefix 10.100.100.0/24
 ```
 7. Note of the ID of the subnet which you just created, or use the following command to find it and store it in a variable.
+When you wish to [decommission the agent and its cluster](#decommission-a-soda-agent-and-the-aks-cluster), you need the subnet and vnet IDs.
 ```shell
 subnetid=$(az network vnet subnet show \
   --resource-group SodaAgent \